binarymash/react-playground/docs/getting-started/running.rst

 Configuring
 -----------

 If you are running the default configuration of the sample Evelyn REST API server then you shouldn't have to make any changes to the management UI configuration.
-Otherwise, you might need to change where the management UI is trying to access the REST API server - this is currently hard-coded in ``./src/api.js``.
+Otherwise, you might need to change where the management UI is trying to access the REST API server - this is configurable in ``./.env``.

 Running
 -------